 Increased energy consumption may strain energy infrastructure, especially during periods of peak energy demand.
 For instance, on days when temperature exceeds 95°F, demand for electricity may exceed the capacity of energy-generating facilities and the electrical grid.
 Disruptions in service—including the potential for widespread blackouts—may result.
 Increased instances of peak demand for electricity could also affect production and transmission costs, ultimately increasing costs for consumers.

 Other factors in energy consumption

 Changes in energy consumption also depend on factors other than climate change.
 Population change, economic growth, and international energy pricing all affect energy consumption patterns.
 Adaptive responses—such as diversifying supply chains, improving electrical grid reliability, adding more electricity-generating facilities, increasing transmission capacity between regions, energy conservation, and increasing reliance on renewable sources of energy—could reduce the impacts of climate change and extreme weather on the energy system.

-The preceding text is excerpted and abridged from Climate Change Impacts in the United States: The Third National Climate Assessment (Chapter 2: Our Changing Climate and Chapter 4: Energy Supply and Use).
+The preceding text is excerpted and abridged from Impacts, Risks, and Adaptation in the United States: Fourth National Climate Assessment, Volume II Chapter 2: Our Changing Planet and Chapter 4: Energy Supply, Delivery, and Demand, and